GitItKing/foursquaregrid/README.md

 positioning.
 This is coded that way because using a clone method would make the physically
 moved div's reload the embedded feed and this was undesirable.

+Note: The font used and the inactive(here) 'refresh feeds' icons were used to maintain size dimensions and locations that are used on the target page with the userscript.